Moneydig Presbyterian Church

 Moneydig Presbyterian Church is a church building of the Coleraine and Limavady presbytery of the Presbyterian Church in Ireland.
 It is located outside Garvagh, County Londonderry, Northern Ireland.

 History

-Moneydig Presbyterian Church was established in 1836 as part of the Synod of Ulster.
+There had been Presbyterian worship occurring in Moneydig in the early 1800s with the congregation worshipping in the local school hall.
+At the behest of George Orr, one of the Elders, it was decided to build a church.
+Moneydig Presbyterian Church was established in 1836 as part of the Presbyterian Church in Ireland's Synod of Ulster.
 The current church building was complete the same year.
+The church building was constructed as a gabled four bay hall.
 The congregation was created from parts of the adjoining parishes of Aghadowey, Garvagh and Kilrea.
+During the 1800s, the church was used as a meeting place for members of the Temperance movement in Ireland.
+To celebrate the centenary of the church in 1936, a new cinema-style screen was installed.
 The current minister is the Rev James Richard Ian Harbinson who was installed on 27 June 2008.
+The church engages in minister-exchange programmes with churches in Canada.